 With the seasons changing and the weather warming up, you may be itching to get outside and explore.
 And we’ve got just the place for you.
-These nine best caves in Tennessee are somewhere you’ll be able to appreciate even on the hottest days.
+These nine best caves are somewhere you’ll be able to appreciate even on the hottest days.

 Each one provides a lovely perspective, with the beautiful decorations in the shape of stalactites and stalagmites being the main draws.
 Every cave has a story to tell, and a tour of the area by boat or foot with the assistance of a guide will undoubtedly enlighten you on the legends associated with them.

 Many underground wonders may be found in Tennessee, some of which are recorded in the Guinness Book of World Records.
 Here are a few of our favorites of all the beautiful Tennessee Caves to visit.